 Ashwagandha extract is a well-researched adaptogenic herb that has been used in Indian culture for hundreds of years to help strengthen the immune system and support body functions that are affected by stress.

 Garlic has a long history of medicinal use and has been confirmed to have anti-microbial properties.

 Turmeric contains a magical phytochemical called curcumin which has very strong anti-oxidant properties.
-It is also antibacterial, anti-inflammatory and has stomach soothing benefits.
+It is also antibacterial, and anti-inflammatory and has stomach-soothing benefits.

 Your immune system is intrinsically linked to your digestive system and maintaining a healthy immune system, therefore, relies on a well-balanced, nourishing diet.
 Ditch the processed foods and replace them with nutritious fruits and vegetables which are packed with vitamins and minerals to help keep you nourished.

 One way to ensure you are getting a varied diet is by eating lots of different colored fruits and vegetables as their coloring is often an indication of their varied nutritional properties.

 Your mind and body are connected and research is beginning to suggest that many health conditions, including a decline in immune function, may be linked with your stress levels.